Boulder Station

 Free Drinks?
 Yes, the cocktail waitress will travel through here and deliver magical elixirs that make losing bets seem less important, but ex-girlfriends more so.

 Snack Bar?
 No, but there's a Burger King nearby and we heard that place has food, or some sort of facsimile.
+Plus, there are some candy bars in a vending machine.

 Minimum Wager: $5 sports, $2 for racing.